tovfikur/E-Com/README.md

-Django eCommerce API with DRF
-Introduction
+# Ecommerce API with Django and Django Rest Framework

-This project aims to provide a comprehensive eCommerce API built using Django and Django Rest Framework (DRF).
-The API will include endpoints for managing products, orders, customers, payments, shipping, promotions, analytics, and more.
+This project provides a RESTful API for an ecommerce platform built using Django and Django Rest Framework (DRF).
+With just one script, you can set up the backend environment and have the API up and running.

-Getting Started
+## Getting Started

-To quickly set up the project and run the API, follow these steps:
+To get started with the ecommerce API, follow these simple steps:
-Prerequisites

-    Ensure you have Python 3.x installed on your system.
-    Make sure you have pip installed.

-Installation

-    Clone this repository to your local machine.

-bash

-git clone <repository-url>
+1. **Clone the Repository:**

-    Navigate to the project directory.
+2. **Navigate to the Project Directory:**

-bash

-cd django-ecommerce-api

-    Run the start_backend.sh script.

-bash

-./start_backend.sh

-Running the API
+3. **Run the Script:**
+Execute the `start_backend.sh` script to set up the backend environment and start the API server:

+4. **Access the API:**
-Once the script has executed successfully, the Django server will start, and the API will be accessible at http://localhost:8000/.
+Once the script has completed execution, you can access the API at `http://localhost:8000/`.
-API Endpoints

-The API provides the following endpoints:

-    /api/products/: Endpoint for managing products.
-    /api/orders/: Endpoint for managing orders.
-    /api/customers/: Endpoint for managing customers.
-    /api/payments/: Endpoint for managing payments.
-    /api/shipping/: Endpoint for managing shipping.
-    /api/promotions/: Endpoint for managing promotions.
-    /api/analytics/: Endpoint for accessing analytics data.

-Refer to the API documentation for detailed information about each endpoint.
-Contributing
+## Requirements

+- Debian-based operating system (e.g., Ubuntu)
+- Python 3
+- Django
+- Django Rest Framework

+## Notes

+- This script assumes that you have Python 3 and necessary dependencies installed on your system.
+If not, please install them before running the script.
+- The script will automatically install Django and Django Rest Framework if they are not already installed.
+- You can customize the Django project and app settings according to your requirements.

+## Contributions

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.

-License
+## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE).